m-r-s/measurement-prediction-framework/README.md

 Measurements and simulations are tightly integrated, such that all implemented measurements can be performed and simulated with the same code base.
 The implementations are modular, such that they can be exchanged or used in other contexts.

-Copyright (C) 2020 Marc René Schädler
+Author (2020) Marc René Schädler

-E-mail: marc.r.schaedler@uni-oldenburg.de
+E-mail: marc.rene.schaedler@uni-oldenburg.de

 The repository currently contains a largely undocumented (but fully functional) code drop.
 The documentation will be added on demand over time.